FZJ-INM1-BDA/siibra-python/README.md

 Copyright Forschungszentrum Jülich GmbH 2020

+**Brainscapes is still at the prototype stage.
+The API of the library is not stable, and the software is not yet fully tested.
+You are welcome to install and test it, but please be aware that you may run into features that are not yet implemented and may obtain wrong results.**

 Brainscapes is a Python client for interacting with "multilevel" brain atlases, which combine multiple brain parcellations and neuroscience datasets across different reference template spaces.
 It is designed to allow safe and